nicovigil1/TuneView/README.md

 ### Solution

-Tuneview simplifies the process of viewing interesting stats about your music preferences and provides lyrics for an enhanced listening experience.
+Tuneview simplifies the process of viewing interesting stats about your music preferences.

 ### Target Audience